gitlabhq/omnibus-gitlab/doc/docker/README.md

 > **Note:**
 The format for publishing ports is `hostPort:containerPort`.
 Read more in Docker's documentation about [exposing incoming ports][docker-ports].
+For the web interface, `containerPort` in the `docker run` command should be the same with the port in `external_url`.

 > **Warning:**
 Do NOT use port `8080` otherwise there will be conflicts.
 This port is already